ElAwbery/Lucky_Egg/README.md

 - The page class standardizes the formula for different types of web page
 - For the Lucky Egg app, the parent page class will be a pokemon object.
 For example, if Squirtle is a pokemon object, its web page will have the title 'Squirtle' and will tell the user about Squirtle.
 - The pokemon class will initialize name, first_stage, second_stage and third_stage attributes.
-- Write an 'update_candy_count' method for the parent class and write a '\__str\__' method to retrieve the name of the pokemon object
+- Write an update_candy_count method for the parent class and write a str method to retrieve the name of the pokemon object

 We need subclasses for different page types because each pokemon species stage has distinct characteristics.
 For example, we need a unique page formula for first_stage pokemon objects because only first_stage pokemon evolve into second stage pokemon:
 - Write three pokemon object subclasses: first_stage, second_stage and third_stage.
 - Write an html_body method for each subclass.
 It returns the html string for the body of that page type.

-All the pokemon species in one evolutionary sequence share the same candy, so only the first_stage pokemon object will keep track of the candy count:
+All the pokemon species in one evolutionary sequence share the same candy, so only the first_stage pokemon object will keep track of the candy count
 - Initialize the candy_count attribute in the first_stage class

 Our GET request must be updated to get the correct html body for each page type: